Connecticut Dementia & Memory Care Facilities

 - Canaan - $206 per day

-Other notable affordable memory care locations include New Haven county and Litchfield county, with daily dementia care costs of $203 and $207 respectively.
+Other notable affordable memory care locations include New Haven county and Litchfield county, with daily memory care costs of $203 and $207 respectively.
 Not sure which option is right for you?
-Call 888 989-7961 for assistance with finding Connecticut dementia and Alzheimer’s care communities for your loved one.
+Call 888 989-7961 for help with finding Connecticut dementia and Alzheimer’s care communities for your loved one.

 20 Memory Care Homes in Connecticut